carmenhg/ec530-monitor-patients-platform/README.md

 This branch has only the base code for mmulti threading operations.
 The functions used are stub functions to test the threads operations.

+## Queue system
+In order to process the text I am building a queue system with Redis.